 Gilts are debt issued by the UK government.
 When buying them, you’re effectively lending money to the government.
 They’re typically viewed as lower risk, because it’s unlikely the government would default on its debts, though it’s not guaranteed.
 Gilts can also pay an income, but this has tended to be lower than corporate bonds.

-The fund invests solely into gilts which provides good exposure to the UK government debt market.
+The fund invests solely in gilts which provide exposure to the UK government debt market.
 Though, this may increase the concentration risk of your portfolio as you’re only exposed to one area.

 An index tracker fund is one of the simplest ways to invest, and we think this fund could be a great, low-cost starting point for a portfolio aiming to deliver long term growth.
 It could be a good addition to a more conservative portfolio or to diversify a portfolio focused on shares or corporate bonds.

-Legal & General has been running index tracker funds longer than most.
-It’s also one of the largest providers of tracker funds and has the biggest index team in the UK.
+Legal & General has been running index tracker funds for over 30 years.
+It’s also one of the largest providers of tracker funds.
 That means it’s got the resources and expertise to track indices as closely as possible, and the scale to keep charges to a minimum.